How Bias Creeps into Your DE&I Process—and What to Do About It

 The Path Forward: Building a Bias-Free DE&I Process

-To genuinely advance DE&I, organizations must design surveys that prioritize specificity,
+To genuinely advance DE&I, organizations must design surveys that prioritize specificity, transparency, and inclusivity.
+This includes:

 • Setting a High Standard for Questions: Ensure questions are precise, measurable, and aligned with DE&I goals.